PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 scanning operators for roots.
 Successful cleanup prunes and synchronizes the session `LayoutState`.

+The boundary StridedSlice/QDQ/Concat round-trip rewrite completes the indexed migration of this module.
+It validates the complete multi-branch topology from one live index before mutation, then applies StridedSlice inputs, quantized Concat output aliasing, and all post-alias rewires through index-aware helpers.
+The shared boundary and trailing Transposes are removed differentially, with layout-aware pruning after the retry loop.
+Consequently `passes/channel_slice_layout.py` no longer builds whole-graph consumer maps or inserts/deletes operators directly; its legacy function entry points remain signature compatible through optional keyword state.

 Boundary input normalization chains live in `passes/boundary_input_chains.py`.
 The module owns the guarded Transpose/Mul/Sum/Reshape NHWC rewrite and the exclusive